vippsas/vipps-woocommerce/readme.txt

 Support 'MailerLite – WooCommerce integration' for Vipps Checkout Add new setting to register/login users for Vipps Checkout or use guest accounts only.
-Support Free shipping for Porterbuddy in Vipps Checkout
+Support Free shipping for Porterbuddy in Vipps Checkout Fix crash issue when using Checkout and the plugin Add-on WooCommerce – MailPoet

 == Frequently Asked Questions ==